 Good ol’ pizza!
 Of course, you get it practically anywhere and everywhere but there are only so many pizza joints in Singapore that actually do justice to this Italian classic and ALT pizza is definitely one of them.
 After our recent pizza jaunt at ALT pizza, I can tell you that the contemporary pizza bar dishes up the most fabulous thin-crust pizzas, at very affordable prices.

 We visited the Robertson Quay outlet and it is quite likely to become our favourite family-pizza-haunt.
 Great location, great pizzas, vegetarian-friendly and family-friendly!
 Yup, these guys have got the whole package going.
-No surprise then that ALT Pizza also features on our list of Top Vegetarian Gourmet Pizzas in Singapore.
+No surprise then that ALT Pizza also features on our list of Top Vegetarian Gourmet Pizzas in Singapore and The Top Pizza Deliveries in Singapore with Vegetarian & Vegan Options.

 ALT Pizza @ Robertson Quay is Huge on Family-Friendly Factor